Paraloid B72 By for Autunite / Fossil preservation

 - Document the weight of the specimen to be stabilized.

-- Dissolve Paraloid B-72 in a suitable solvent, such as acetone or 100% ethanol, to create a solution with a concentration of around 10% This can be done by adding 10 grams of B-72 to r to 90 grams of solvent and stirring until it is fully dissolved.
+- Dissolve Paraloid B-72 in a suitable solvent, such as acetone or 100% ethanol, to create a solution with a concentration of around 5%.
+This can be done by adding 5 grams of B-72 to 95 grams of solvent and stirring until it is fully dissolved.

-- Apply the Paraloid B-72 solution to the surface of the autunite using a brush or dropper.
-Make sure to apply a thin, even layer and avoid creating any drips or pooling of the solution.
+- Apply the Paraloid B-72 solution to the surface of the autunite.
+It can be done using a dropper, or the specimen can be dipped into the solution.

-- Allow the Paraloid B-72 to dry completely, which can take several hours depending on the temperature and humidity of the environment.
-It will end up weighing up to a few hundred milligrams heavier than the pre-treatment weight.
+- Allow the Paraloid B-72 to dry completely, which can take several hours depending on the environment.

-- Any remaining white or shiny residual B-72 can be removed with a quick rinse of solvent.
+- Any remaining white or shiny residual B-72 can be removed with a quick rinse of solvent followed by air.

 NOTE: By purchasing this item you agree that you have read our